 Azaris proves that this drive system offers extraordinary flexibility in the positioning of the drive wheels.
 And because it weighs around a third, it could end up fitting even on the end of a swingarm.

 Indeed, as the extraordinary motorcycle demonstrates 2x2x2 by Ian Drysdale, smooth transmissions can spin the front wheel just as easily as the rear, opening up the potential for 2WD motorcycles.

-Yamaha, of course, has already tried it with the innovative 2-Trac dirtbike, as well as some rather wacky concepts in the early 2000s.
+Yamaha, of course, already tried it with the groundbreaking 2-Trac dirtbike, as well as some pretty extravagant concepts in the early 2000s.

 Fluid Drive, water driven motorbike

 Two-wheel drive, no more chain drive, mid-engine option: Fluid Drive can have many pros.